Menu

 Powered head

-When the roller head is powered by electricity instead of air, you’ll get much more powerful and effective suction on carpet and rugs.
+When the roller head is powered by electricity instead of air, you get a much more powerful and effective suction on carpets and rugs.

 Pet head

-If you have pets, you probably deal with pet hair and dander on a regular basis.
-Canister vacuums marketed as “for pets” generally come with a powered pet hair head, which is basically a miniature vacuum head that excels at picking up pet hair and dander from carpets, upholstery, and drapes.
+If you have pets, you probably deal with pet hair and dander regularly.
+Canister vacuums marketed as “for pets” generally come with a powered pet hair head, which is basically a miniature vacuum head that excels at picking up pet hair and dander from carpets, upholstery and drapes.

 Sound level

-Vacuum cleaners are noisy; there’s just no getting around it.
-That said, some models and brands are put out a little less noise than others.
+Vacuum cleaners are noisy; there’s no getting around it.
+That said, some put out a little less noise than others.
+Most canisters on this list produce around 70 to 80 decibels.
+That might not seem like a big difference, but an 80-decibel sound is 10 times louder than a 70-decibel sound.

 How much does a canister vacuum cost?